Drunken Sailor: As a popular song

 "Drunken Sailor" began its life as a popular song on land at least as early as the 1900s, by which time it had been adopted as repertoire for glee singing at Eton College.
 Elsewhere in England, by the 1910s, men had begun to sing it regularly at gatherings of the Savage Club of London.

 The song became popular on land in America as well.
 A catalogue of "folk-songs" from the Midwest included it in 1915, where it was said to be sung while dancing "a sort of reel".
 More evidence of lands-folk's increasing familiarity with "Drunken Sailor" comes in the recording of a "Drunken Sailor Medley" (c.
-1923) by U.S. Old Time fiddler John Baltzell.
-Evidently the tune's shared affinities with Anglo-Irish-American dance tunes helped it to become readapted as such, as Baltzell included it among a set of reels.
+1923) by U.S. old-time fiddler John Baltzell.
+Evidently, the tune's shared affinities with Anglo-Irish-American dance tunes helped it to become readapted as such as Baltzell included it among a set of reels.

 Classical composers utilized the song in compositions.
 Australian composer Percy Grainger incorporated the song into his piece "Scotch Strathspey And Reel" (1924).
 Malcolm Arnold used its melody in his Three Shanties for Woodwind Quintet, Op.
 4 (1943).

 The glut of writings on sailors' songs and published collections that came starting in the 1920s supported a revival of interest in shanty-singing for entertainment purposes on land.
 As such, R. R. Terry's very popular shanty collection, which had begun to serve as a resource for renditions of shanties on commercial recordings in the 1920s, was evidently used by the Robert Shaw Chorale for their 1961 rendition.
-The Norman Luboff Choir recorded the song in 1959 with the uncharacteristic phrasing, "What'll we do...?"
+The Norman Luboff Choir recorded the song in 1959 with the uncharacteristic phrasing "What'll we do...?".

-The song shares the same tune with a Lent hymn, We Have A King Who Rides A Donkey which was written by Fred Kaan.
+The song shares the same tune with a Lent and Easter hymn, We Have A King Who Rides A Donkey which was written by Fred Kaan.

+The song is also heard numerous times in episodes of the Nickelodeon animated TV Series SpongeBob SquarePants.
+The shanty was performed by Okko Bekker in 1989.